Adamfarrow1/Smart-water-heater-controller/README.md

 - On Xcode, select your connected device and run the app.

 # Running the ESP32:
+The ESP32 serves as the core device for this project, leveraging its BLE and Wi-Fi capabilities to facilitate seamless connectivity and real-time data management.
+It provisions Wi-Fi credentials through BLE using the WiFiProv library, allowing users to connect the device to a network without hardcoding credentials.
+Once connected to Wi-Fi, the ESP32 integrates with Firebase Realtime Database (RTDB) using the Firebase ESP Client library to enable real-time data synchronization and updates.
+The ESP32 supports discoverability through BLE broadcasting or mDNS, providing flexibility for the mobile app to send user data and manage device associations.
+Additionally, it employs a stochastic algorithm to regulate water heater load based on grid conditions, ensuring efficient operation while maintaining up-to-date information in Firebase RTDB.
+These features collectively enable robust, real-time device control and data processing while optimizing system performance.

 **WifiProv:**
 - The WiFiProv library is used to provision Wi-Fi credentials over a BLE signal, making it easy to connect the ESP32 to a Wi-Fi network without hardcoding credentials.
 Learn more about WiFiProv in the [official documentation.](https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFiProv/examples/WiFiProv)
 - The `WiFiProv.beginProvision` function includes a boolean parameter, `reset_provisioned`, which determines whether to reset previously stored Wi-Fi credentials before initializing provisioning.
 This feature addresses issues where the ESP32 may automatically reconnect to a previously connected Wi-Fi network, making it undiscoverable for new provisioning